Canon SX420 vs Nikon D500

 Studio photographers will appreciate that the Nikon D500 (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX420 and the D500 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the D500 followed on from the Nikon D300S.
+The D500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is the Canon SX420 better than the Nikon D500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.